inspirsea/IPS/readme.md

 # IPS

 ### Description
-IPS is a library to quickly and efficiently create particle effects to be rendered on canvas.
+IPS is a library to quickly and efficiently create particle effects.
+It is written in Typescript and uses WebGL for its rendering.